 - Life in Palestine before the Nakba (1948)

-- Christians in Palestine, harassed, and spit upon by Jewish supremacists in the Zionist state of Isra-l, 2024
+- Christians in Palestine, harassed, and spit upon by Jewish supremacists, 2024

 - Lunatic Jewish Rabbis With Increasing Influence Over Isra-lic Society